jameswong3388/Pyneer/README.md

-# Pyneer

 ## Intro
 Pyneer is a minimal scaffolding designed to help students with their school's Python assignments.

-Pyneer comes with minimal scaffolding as well as basic authentication, and admin functionality to help you quickly get started with your project.
-It has well written api , so you can easily expand and customized your project according to your use case.
+Pyneer comes with minimal scaffolding as well as basic authentication and admin functionality to help you quickly get started with your project.
+It has a well-written API, so you can easily expand and customize your project according to your use case.

 Makesure give it a star if you like the project 👍.